Algarve in Winter – best budget destination in Europe

 The fortress was build during the muslim period around 250 years ago and belongs to the protected area of the wetland park Ria Formosa.
 The Fortress is not far from Faro and grants you a view until Spain.

 An ancient maritime town with historic city walls.
 Great for having a stroll through the typical old town, with plenty of shopping possibilities and also Bars and Restaurants.
-If you plan to have lunch or dinner in Lagos, don’t forget to book your table in advance – you can do this easily online just here
+If you plan to have lunch or dinner in Lagos, don’t forget to book your table in advance.
+If you need some restaurant inspiration, check out this post about the best restaurants in Lagos, Algarve!

 14. Storks – Algarve is an important stop over on their migration route between Africa and Europe